 Delays in care can escalate minor injuries into major emergencies.

-Difficulties may arise due to crowd density or poor site planning
+Difficulties may arise due to:

 Summer festivals are complex, high-energy environments that require a proactive approach to safety management.
 Each of the 15 incident types outlined above represents a distinct area of risk that can be mitigated through thoughtful planning, staff training, real-time monitoring, and the use of digital tools for incident reporting and communication.